connexcs/docs/carrier.md

 ![alt text][add-carriers]

-Users can add new **Carriers** by following the simple procedure.
+You can add new **Carriers** by following the simple procedure.

 1. Click the **Add Carrier** button.
 2. Enter the details of the **carrier.**
-3. Click the **Save** button when all the details are entered, properly.
+3. Click the **Save** button when all the details are entered properly.

-Following figure shows the dialog box for adding the **Carrier.**
+Figure: The dialog box for adding the **Carrier.**

 ![alt text][carrier-details]

 The brief description of fields present in the above form, is given below:

-**Carrier Name:** Users will add the "Customer Name" in the name text field.
+**Carrier Name:** Here add the name of your Carrier.

-**Channels:** Users will add the "Channels" in the digits, only.
+**Channels:** Please add the number of channels (Ports) required in digits only.
+Setting this to ZERO will allow unlimited channels.

-**CPS:** Users will add the "CPS" in the text field but in digits, only.
+**CPS:** You can add the number of "Calls Per Second" but in digits only.

-**PayPal Email:** Users will add the "PayPal Email" of the **Carrier.**
+**PayPal Email:** Please add the "PayPal Email" of your **Carrier.**

-**Website:** "Website" shall also be added by the users.
+**Website:** Here add the Website address of your Carrier.

-**Portal URL:** Portal URL shall be added by the users in the given text field.
+**Portal URL:** Add the Portal URL for your carrier in this field. eg:portal.yourcarrier.com

-**Portal Username:** "Portal Username" shall also be written in the text field by the user.

-**Portal Password:** "Portal Password" will also be a requirement.

-**Portal Access:** Users will select the "Portal Access" option from dropdown menu either as Yes or No.
+**Portal Username:** Please enter the Portal Username.
+This could be either your email address or user name.

+**Portal Password:** Enter the password you use for logging into your carrier portal.

+**Portal Access:** Here you need to choose either Yes or No from the drop down menu to allow your carrier to access the portal.

-**Status:** Users will set/select the "Status" of the **Carrier.** Status dropdown menu options are:
+**Status:** You can set/select the "Status" of the your **Carrier.** here.
+The Status dropdown menu options are:

-1. Active
+1. Active - your carrier is available to process the calls.
-2. Inactive
+2. Inactive - your carrier is disabled.
-3. Pending Approval
+3. Pending Approval - means that you are waiting for acceptance from your carrier at which point they can then be set to either of the      two options.

-**Currency:** Users will set the "Currency" from the dropdown menu options.
+**Currency:** Here you need to choose your preferred "Currency" from the dropdown menu options.

-**Address:** Users will write the "Address" of the **Carrier.** Users will add the address including country and postcode/ZIP code.
+**Address:** You need to add the "Address" of your **Carrier** including country and postcode/ZIP code.

-**Pre Ring Timeout and Post Ring Timeout:** Users will set the "Pre Ring Timeout" and "Post Ring Timeout" in the given text fields.
+**First Reply Timeout:** This is the length of time that you give for the carrier to respond after the **first invite**.
+Default value     is set to 30 seconds.

+**PDD Timeout:** This is the length of time that you give for the carrier to respond to the call.
+The default value is 5 seconds.

+**Ring Timeout:** This is the length of time that the call is allowed to ring before it times out and sends a cancel message.
+The         default value is 60 seconds.

 ## Deleting Carriers

-Users can delete the existing **Carriers** from the list.
+You can also delete the existing **Carriers** from the list if you want to.

 1. Select the **Carrier** from the list by check marking the entire row.